ElucidataInc/ElMaven/CONTRIBUTING.md

 		* Bullet points are not neccessary.
 It can also be simple paragraph.
 		* Last line have tag for issue this commit is going so resolve.
-		* There is no other issue related to this issue, that's why there is no "see also #IssueNo, #IssueNo ..." line after last line.
+		* There is no other issue related to this issue, that's why there is no "See also: #IssueNo, #IssueNo ..." line after last line.

-		issue #324
+		Issue: #324